 Hiking and Nature Walks– A great activity for everyone from beginners to experts.
 Even younger children can go into a stroller or baby carrier.
 Have older kids look out for certain nature items, collecting leaves, or go geocaching.
 Here are some great trails from East Valley Mom Guide.

 Local Fun– Look for activities and events in your area.
 Book stores and libraries often have story time or crafts on certain days.
 Many parks offer movie events or free music concerts.
 Splash pads are perfect for hot days.
-Check out some of the group discount sites like Groupon, Living Social, and Deal Chicken for deals on other local events.
+Check out some of the group discount sites like Groupon and Living Social for deals on other local events.

 Share Passes– Many museums, zoos, and sporting events have sister discounts where you can save if you are already a member of one.
 Others allow you to take a guest or friend as part of your membership.
 I always select “guest” instead of hubbyman’s name on any membership I purchase.
 This way I’m allowed to bring someone else on days when he is at work.
 I like coordinating with friends to share guest passes to one activity in exchange for another.
 Plus, then you already have someone to go with you!